 Phone: (512) 524-5400

 Arts & Museums

 Many years later, when your kids ask you what computers and hard disks were, take them to this place.
-The Goodwill Computer Museum has one of the most extensive collections of hardware and software from the Information Age collected over the years, with most of the exhibits being donated.
+The Museum of Computer Culture has one of the most extensive collections of hardware and software from the Information Age collected over the years, with most of the exhibits being donated.
 Some of these are vintage pieces that would make any tech geeks heart melt, along with informative tid-bits which make for great general knowledge.
 Refer to website for details.